-Neither we nor the initial purchasers are making any representation to any purchaser of the notes regarding the legality of an investment in the notes by such purchaser under any legal investment or similar laws or regulations.
-You should not consider any information in this offering memorandum to be legal, business or tax advice.
-You should consult your own attorney, business advisor and tax advisor for legal, business and tax advice regarding any investment in the notes.
+Neither we nor the initial purchasers are making any representation to any purchaser regarding the legality of an investment in the notes by such purchaser under any legal investment or similar laws or regulations.
+You should not consider any information in this offering memorandum to be legal, financial, business or tax advice.
+You should consult your own counsel, accountant, business advisor and tax advisor for legal, accounting, business and tax advice regarding any investment in the notes.